darius/cant/guide.md

-r resume    - continue from here, with the value of an expression u up        - up to caller d down      - down to callee e env       - enumerate the variables in the current environment v value     - evaluate an expression in the current environment b backtrace - show all of the stack up from here debug-> q ok
+r resume    - continue from here, with the value of an expression u up        - up to caller d down      - down to callee e env       - enumerate the variables in the current setting v value     - evaluate an expression in the current setting b backtrace - show all of the stack up from here debug-> q ok